couchbaselabs/docs-ng/content/couchbase-query-language-0.1/language-reference.markdown

         CASE WHEN expr THEN expr [, ...] [ ELSE expr ] END

-        where collection-expr is as follows
+        where collection-expr is as follows:

         ANY | ALL expr OVER identifier IN path END